shaileshdev4/pa-tools-mcp/.github/pull_request_template.md

 - [ ] Each of my project names start with `MeldRx.Community.McpServers.{Your Identifier}.`
 - [ ] Each of my servers have the option of connecting to it openly to verify tools can be listed
+- [ ] Each of my servers has a `Dockerfile` at the root of the directory that contains the `.csproj` file
+- [ ] Each of my servers has a `Dockerfile` that opens port `5000` inside the container to the MCP server
 - [ ] Each of my servers has an accompanying README file to explain its purpose and other details
 - [ ] I ran the csharpier formatting tool